Sudo-Ivan/gps-timesync/README.md

 - `-db, --debug`: Enable debug mode
 - `-m, --monitor`: Monitor for new GPS devices
 - `--interval`: Polling interval in seconds for monitor mode (default: 5)
+- `-nr, --no-root`: Bypass root/sudo check (use with caution, time sync will likely fail)

+### GPS Simulator

+A GPS simulator is included in the `gps-simulator` directory.
+This can be used for testing `gps-timesync` without a physical GPS device.
+It creates a pseudo-terminal (on Linux) or uses a specified COM port (on Windows) to emit NMEA sentences.

+For detailed instructions on building and running the simulator, please see the [gps-simulator/README.md](gps-simulator/README.md).

 ### Interactive Mode